bingis-khan/KindaC/README.md

   - (or just check the datatypes!)
   - not sure which is better
 - add more line folding logic where appropriate
+- decide if we should replace `while` with `loop` and `break`s.
+  - also decide if im adding a for-loop (the one which works on iterables)

 ### todo misc